diambra/arena/README.md

    - `pip3 install .[stable-baselines]`
    - `pip3 install tensorflow-gpu==1.14.0` **OR** `pip3 install tensorflow==1.14.0` for GPU/CPU versions

-## Getting started
+### Getting started

-### General advice

-- When you want to run the environment for a long time (e.g. during training) and/or in multiple instances (i.e. parallel execution), make sure you reserve the whole machine for it, avoid running additional tasks, even light ones like browsing the internet
-- Make sure you placed the environment folder in the OS drive with an `ext4` filesystem (mounted `NTFS` data drives can cause problems)
-- Make sure you are connected to the Internet when running the environment

-- Download games roms and place them in a folder of choice
+- Download games roms and place them in a folder of choice (default to `repo-root/roms/`)
     - **WARNING #1**: Downloading roms can be illegal depending on different conditions and country.
 It is your sole and only responsibility to make sure you respect the law.
-More info can be found [here](https://wiki.mamedev.org/index.php/FAQ:ROMs).
+More info can be found [here](https://diambra.artificialtwin.com/terms/) and [here](https://wiki.mamedev.org/index.php/FAQ:ROMs).
     - **WARNING #2**: Only a specific rom will work for each game.
 It is uniquely identified by means of it SHA256 sum value.
 Check it with the specific shell command:

        `sha256sum path-to-file`

+- Make sure you are connected to the Internet when running the environment
+- When you want to run the environment for a long time (e.g. during training) and/or in multiple instances (i.e. parallel execution), make sure you reserve the whole machine for it, avoid running additional tasks, even light ones like browsing the internet
+- Make sure you placed the environment folder in the OS drive with an `ext4` filesystem (mounted `NTFS` data drives can cause problems)
 - Watch our <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">tutorials</a> for a step by step walkthrough
 - Join our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord server</a> to interact with other developers and share ideas and questions, or simply have a chat!

-## Examples
+##### Examples

 ```